Lebanese

 A Lebanese cannabis landrace personally collected at source with the assistance of a local old-timer hashish aficionado from Bekaa Valley.
 Lebanon has a long tradition of producing fantastic hashish, and the region’s best strains are renowned for their quality and breeding potential.

 Characteristic aromas of this Lebanese landrace are cedar and pine, with sweetness and heavy aromas of fruit such as mango and cherry.
 Lebanese plants are typically compact and early maturing.
 Deep-red or purple colouration can show during senescence.
-CBD can be exhibited in exceptionally high double-digit quantities.

 Two main architectures can be found: Columnar plants grow to one central stem with minimal branching and are well-suited to breeding advanced industrial crops.
-Heavily branched phenotypes are often near-spherical (e.g. 90 by 90 cm).
+Heavily branched phenotypes are often near-spherical (e.g., 90 by 90 cm).

 This particular Lebanese accession has notable pedigree, originating in one of the most renowned mountain regions above Bekaa Valley, which is traditionally where the finest Lebanese hashish has been produced.